The Aral Sea shoreline.

 The yurts we stayed in near the seafront.
 Brighton beach huts they aren’t!

 Apart from the other occasional clump of yurts, housing … local thrill-seekers driving buggies across the sand?
 Other backpackers?
 Fisherman? … we are alone.
-The journey to get to the sea shore took around four hours, and took us firstly across a flat landscape devoid of anything bar small shrubs and gas wells, although the closer we got to the shoreline even these petered out to leave nothing but a bleak and empty plain.
+The journey to get to the sea shore took around four hours, across a flat landscape devoid of anything bar small shrubs and gas wells, though the closer we got to the shoreline even these petered out to leave nothing but a bleak and empty plain.
 This is the old sea bed, now completely dry as the shore has crept inexorably further inland, turning once wet/fertile land into dry, harsh, desert.
 Dust storms occasionally pass by, reducing visibility to zero and causing everyone to choke on the combination of dust and chemicals kicked up by the wind.

 We also drove along the old cliff edge – now a ridge of rock sticking up from the sandy ground, a weird mountain range stark against the old sea-bed.
 There was no real trail here, merely a series of rutted paths through the wild and desolate hills, created by the slow but regular visits by 4x4s, marking out new byways like Wild West pioneer caravans.